 Let’s have a look at some of the hottest trends in data visualization this year.

 This refers to the act of creating visualizations after keeping in mind its presentation and relevancy on social media.
 These visualizations, like GIFs and animations, are instantly shareable on platforms like Facebook and Instagram, and could turn potentially viral.

 Good visualization tells a story.
 If you want people to get interested in a particular visualization, it has to engage them.
 The data should be transformed into information that keeps its intended audience in mind, and thus resonates with them.

 Thanks to terms like ‘fake news’ dominating the airways, the focus on truthful and reliable data has increased immensely.
 Inaccurate data visualizations will kill your objective in this new environment, and so it’s important that you be transparent about and accountable for your data sources, as well as more authentic in communication.

 Influential Persons in DataViz

 Here are a few people you should keep an eye out for (and follow on social media!) for their insights on visualization.

-All in all data visualization helps us to understand a bunch of numbers in an easy and sightly way.
-It makes data exploration more entartaining while it provides useful information in a very effective way.
+All in all data visualization helps us to understand a bunch of numbers in an easy and slightly way.
+It makes data exploration more entertaining while it provides useful information in a very effective way.